ProgrammingTeam1732/FRCNetworkTableLogging/README.md

 Make sure you have java installed.

-This code was written for a DriverStation NetworkTables client running Windows 10.
+This code was written for a DriverStation NetworkTables client running Windows.
 It will almost definetly not work on other operating systems, but you can try.

 How values are saved